Store-bought mushroom stock, any store-bought stock for that matter, is often dull with muted flavors.

 I say skip the boxed broth and make your own.

-This mushroom stock is a pantry staple that belongs in your freezer.
-It is quick and adds an earthy richness to your favorite recipes.
-And, making it couldn’t be easier.
+Homemade mushroom stock is the versatile, accessible pantry staple that belongs in your freezer.
+It is easy to make and adds an earthy richness to your favorite recipes.
+And, making it hardly requires a recipe.

 Just combine the mushrooms with a few aromatics (think leeks, onions, and carrots) in a large Dutch oven or stockpot and cover with cold water.
 Toss in a few sprigs of thyme, a couple of bay leaves, some garlic, or even sage for a floral note.
 Then bring everything to a boil, reduce to a simmer, strain, and enjoy.